Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

 In women, the chest, arms, and thighs are most commonly affected.
-In men, the arm and thighs are most commonly affected (
+In men, the arm and thighs are most commonly affected (Figure 1).
+The face is almost never involved.

-The morphology is marked by eruption of erythematous juicy papules (
+The morphology is marked by eruption of erythematous juicy papules (Figure 2).
+The eruption typically does not have frank vesicles, though vesicles can occur.

 The diagnosis is based on clinical history and is a diagnosis of exclusion, after ruling out lupus, chronic actinic dermatitis, photo-allergic contact dermatitis, and photo-drug reaction.
 Histopathology may support the diagnosis, but usually is not necessary.
 The differential diagnosis includes lupus, chronic actinic dermatitis, photo-allergic contact dermatitis, photo-drug reaction, and airborne contact dermatitis.